 If you study the history of the cryptocurrency bitcoin you realize that bitcoin has been a really rough ride since it was launched around 2009.
 If you haven't studied the history of bitcoin you should read the book Digital Gold by Nathaniel Popper which covers events up to 2014, so you have to google the rest.
-If you google you will see that bitcoin reached a price of around $20000 in December 2017 and has been falling since.
-You keep seeing comments that bitcoin is a bubble and this is a crash.
+If you google you will see that bitcoin reached a price of around $20000 in December 2017, then it crashed, but has since then recovered, reaching a new ATH in 2020.
+You keep seeing comments that bitcoin is a bubble and it will crash again.
 But listening to comments by random people on the Internet is not always a good idea.
 A better idea is to use data and study what has happened before.

 The data I found is from Coindesk and ranges from 2010 up to today.
 It consists of one price during the day and not necessarily the highest or lowest price during the day, but that's not a big deal if you look at the price in a wider perspective.
 If you look at all the data you can clearly see that it looks like the classic bubble chart.